Flex Program in the Upper School

-The Flex Program incorporates a coaching model in an after-school and evening schedule that is adaptable to the age and needs of the student.The Flex Program—a supplemental program at SSFS—is intended to complement the academic supports given students by their teachers and advisors.
+The Flex Program incorporates a coaching model in the Upper School that is adaptable to the age and needs of the student.The Flex Program—a supplemental Upper School program at SSFS—is intended to complement the academic supports given to students by their teachers and advisors.
 The Flex Program includes:

 - Initial individualized screening process

 - Trained facilitators